 Frederic C. Rich, Vice Chair

-Mr. Rich is the long-time Chairman of the Board of Scenic Hudson Land Trust, and also serves on the Board of the Hudson Highlands Land Trust, both now accredited.
-He chairs the Environmental Leaders Group in New York State, the coalition of environmental, land conservation, environmental justice and parks groups which work together on issues of policy and funding.
-He also is Chairman of the Foundation for Landscape Studies, and Vice Chair of The Battery Conservancy, Inc., which is spearheading a horticulturally rich restoration and revitalization of the Battery at the tip of Manhattan.
+Mr. Rich is the long-time Chairman of the Board of Scenic Hudson Land Trust, and also serves on the Board of the Hudson Highlands Land Trust, both accredited.
+He chairs the Environmental Leaders Group in New York State, an informal coalition of environmental, land conservation, environmental justice and parks groups that work together on issues of policy and funding.
+He also is Chairman of the Foundation for Landscape Studies, and Vice Chair of The Battery Conservancy, Inc., which is spearheading the restoration and revitalization of the Battery at the tip of Manhattan.

 Steve Rosenberg is Executive Director of the Scenic Hudson Land Trust and Sr. Vice President of Scenic Hudson, Inc. Focused on New York City’s backyard in the Hudson Valley, the Scenic Hudson Land Trust, which in 2011 received the Land Trust Alliance’s highest “Land Trust Excellence Award,” has conserved 35,000 acres of natural and scenic areas and productive farmland and created more than three dozen parks and preserves along the Hudson River as part of its campaign to “Save the Land That Matters Most.”
 Steve is leading Scenic Hudson’s initiative to execute a first-of-its-kind “NYC-Hudson Valley Foodshed Conservation Plan,” as well as the organization’s work with urban and rural communities to revitalize their riverfronts in the era of sea level rise and climate change.
 He also directs Scenic Hudson’s other programs, which save the places that define the Hudson Valley as a nationally recognized landscape and to ensure that riverfront development strengthens public connections with the River.
 Steve grew up in Miami, and was inspired to work to conserve land after he experienced south Florida’s rapid suburbanization in the 1960’s and 70’s.
 Before joining Scenic Hudson in 1990, Steve practiced real estate and land use law in Washington, DC.
 He graduated with honors from the George Washington University law school and received his B.A. in history and urban studies from Northwestern University.